GoogleCloudPlatform/k8s-node-tools/spo-seccomp-mitigation/README.md

 **5. Restart Existing Pods**
 The binding is applied via a mutating webhook during pod creation.
 Existing pods must be restarted or recreated to pick up the new profile and be protected.

+---

+_Note: We do not recommend relying on containers as a strict security boundary.
+For stronger isolation, consider using GKE Sandbox._